erysdren/plush/README.md

 - Add more format loaders
 - Allow library user to override what I/O functions it uses (rather than libc)
 - Run clang-format on the code
-- Modify the code so it can compile as C++

 ## Notes